flotiq/flotiq-docs/docs/Flotiq-Mobile-Expo/overview.md

 ## For Developers: Boilerplate for your new application

-The Flotiq Mobile Expo is MIT-licensed app, so you can modify it for your needs and use in the next mobile project.
+The Flotiq Mobile Expo is an MIT-licensed app, so you can modify it for your needs and use it in the next mobile project.

 This project was implemented using: